 There is evidence for a chapel on or near this site for centuries.
 In the 1950s, human bones were found under the floor of the withdrawing room, perhaps part of a cemetery attached to the chapel in the early medieval period.

-On the floor at the entrance to the withdrawing room is a mark on the stone floor (now protected by a metal shutter).
+On the floor at the entrance to the withdrawing room is a mark on the stone floor (now protected by a glass plate).
 Legend has it that this is the footprint of Bolton farmer George Marsh, a victim of the persecution of Protestants during the reign of Queen Mary.

 This section of Smithills Hall was part of the early 16th century extension built by Robert Barton and was originally divided into two rooms.